13,000 people hanged in secret at Syrian prison, Amnesty says

 - CNN has reached out to the Syrian government for comment

-They're not told what's next -- likely, most don't know what's going to happen to them until they feel the noose around their necks.

-A new report from Amnesty International, Human slaughterhouse, contends that this was the fate of groups of up to 50 people, twice a week, at the prison.
+The human rights group says as many as 13,000 people have been executed at Saydnaya prison, north of the capital Damascus in a "hidden" campaign authorized by senior regime figures.

+Amnesty's report, Human slaughterhouse, says prisoners are moved in the middle of the night from their cells under the pretext of being transferred.
+They are taken to the grounds of the prison, where they are hanged, likely unaware of their fate until they feel the noose around their neck, Amnesty alleges.

-The rights group calculates that as many as 13,000 people were hanged in secret at the Saydnaya prison.
-The figure is based on result of a year-long investigation, including interviews with 84 witnesses including security guards, detainees, judges and lawyers, Amnesty says.
-Most of those hanged were civilians "believed to be opposed to the government," the report found.
+The report is the culmination of a year-long investigation, including interviews with 84 witnesses including security guards, detainees, judges and lawyers, Amnesty says.

+Most of those hanged were civilians "believed to be opposed to the government," the report finds.

 "The horrors depicted in this report reveal a hidden, monstrous campaign, authorized at the highest levels of the Syrian government, aimed at crushing any form of dissent within the Syrian population," Lynn Maalouf, the deputy director for research at Amnesty's Beirut office, said in a statement announcing the report.

+Amnesty International says there are two detention centers at Saydnaya prison.
+In the "red building," the majority of detainees are civilians who have been arrested since the beginning of the conflict in 2011, according to the organization.
+In the "white building," the detainees are mainly military officers and soldiers.

-CNN has reached out to the Syrian government for comment.
+CNN has asked the Syrian government for comment.

 The report contends that the executed detainees were given a sham trial by "a so-called Military Field Court."